wilsonliaows/docs/connectors/register-dynamics-CRM.md

 ![App Registration](/assets/images/connectors/microsoft-dynamics-CRM/app-registrations.png)
 *App registration can be located on the menu in the left column*

-4. If you already have an application use that ID.
+4. If you already have an application, use that ID.
 If not, proceed to click **Add**.
 Then, type a name.
 Choose the application type as “Native” and redirect URI as https://www.workato.com/oauth/callback.
 Click **create** in the bottom of the page.

 ![Add](/assets/images/connectors/microsoft-dynamics-CRM/add.gif)
 *fill in the application as directed*